Herandom/advent_of_code/2024/diary.md

 * The `slices` module from stdlib is cool!
 I used the `Contains`, `Min` and `Max` functions.
 * `~` can not be used in an absolute path, they need to be truely absolute or relative.
 * The `Min` * `Max` trick might actually be useful in other places!

+## 2024-12-04
+Late start again, but earlier than yesterday.
+Only targetting 2nd star of day 2 today, since day 3 is regex and day 4 is a word find.
+Both will require thinking.
+I successfully extracted the "is this thing ok" code from task 1, now it is just to brute force.

+FIRST TRY WITH REAL DATA WAS SUCCESS BABY!
+### Completed
+* Day 2: 2nd star
+### Learnings
+* `slices.Delete` makes no sense.
+Don't use it, just handroll something instead.
+Addendum: or just make a copy of the slice and then Delete and remove n-indexes from the end.